izgzhen/liquid/docs/syntax.md

 ## `ClassSpec`

-Similar to the Java class, each `ClassSpec` specifies a list of attribute variables and a list of `MethodSpec`.
+Similar to the Java class, each `ClassSpec` specifies a list of `MethodSpec`.

-Each attribute is a pair of type identifier and name identifier, e.g. `File _f`.

-Each `MethodSpec` has a return type (`id`), a method name (`id`), a list of parameters (each is a pair of type `id` and var `id`), and a method body (a list of `StatementSpec`)
+Each `MethodSpec` has a return type (`id`), a method name (`id`), a list of parameters (each is a pair of type `id` and var `id`), and a method body.

+The method body includes a list of local variable declarations (`LocalVarDecl`) and a list of statements (`StatementSpec`).
+Each `LocalVarDecl` is a pair of type identifier and name identifier, e.g. `File _f;`.
-`StatementSpec` specifies different types of statements:
+Each `StatementSpec` specifies different types of statements:

 - Invoke statements: `<f>(..., <args>);`
   - `<f>`: `name` name of method signature pattern